backstage/backstage/.changeset/eighty-dolls-smile.md

 ---
 '@backstage/plugin-kubernetes-backend': minor
-'@backstage/plugin-kubernetes-common': patch
 ---

-Check if the namespace exists before listing resources
+Check if the namespace exists before listing resources.
+Before the list operations would throw 403 error (Forbidden).
+Now it is returning an empty array.